 - 5.1.
 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2023, which will be followed by all members of the academy community in cases where there are welfare or safeguarding concerns.
 This is detailed in Appendix A of this policy. - 5.2.
-In line with the procedures, the Children's Social Care will be contacted as soon as there is a significant concern, or where level 3 support is required. - 5.3.
-Where a crime may have been committed the police will be involved as necessary (using the NPCC When to call the police guidance to inform this decision).
+In line with the procedures, the Children's Social Care will be contacted as soon as there is a significant concern, or where level 3 support is required, or level 2 Early Help Keywork Service support is required for children who are severely absent from academy.

-- 5.4.
-Where the police speak with children formally at academy then the requirement, outlined in PACE

-Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5.
+- 5.3.
+Where a crime may have been committed the police will be involved as necessary (using the NPCC When to call the police guidance to inform this decision). - 5.4.
+Where the police speak with children formally at academy then the requirement, outlined in PACE Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5.
 The names of the DSLs will be clearly advertised in the academy, with a statement explaining the academy's role in referring and monitoring welfare and safeguarding concerns.
-Posters displaying photographs of the DSL team are throughout the academy building.
-Such as, displayed in the academy reception, in each classroom, shared learning space, the hall and in all staff areas.
-Children within the academy are made aware of the DSL roles and who they are through posters in classrooms, assembly themes and as part of leadership monitoring. - 5.6.
+Photographs of the DSL team are displayed in the academy office, as well as in each classroom and the staffroom.
+At Robsack Wood we ensure that the pupils and parents are aware of the DSL.
+Within RSHE pupils are taught how to raise concerns and who to go to.
+This is reinforced in class and whole academy assemblies. - 5.6.
 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory academy materials.